East Montpelier in Washington County, Vermont — The American Northeast (New England)

 Erected 2012 by Vermont Division for Historic Preservation.

 Location.
 44° 18.183′ N, 72° 26.847′ W. Marker is in East Montpelier, Vermont, in Washington County.
-Marker is at the intersection of Vermont Route 14 and Factory Street, on the right when traveling south on State Route 14.
-Touch for map.
+Marker is at the intersection of Vermont Route 14 and Factory Street, on the right when traveling south Touch for map.
 Marker is in this post office area: East Montpelier VT 05651, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Historic Kent Tavern (approx. 4.9 miles away); Montpelier Recreation Field (approx. 6.4 miles away); Senator William Upham (approx. 6.8 miles away); Vermont Equality For Same-Sex Couples (approx. 7.2 miles away); Ethan Allen (approx. 7.2 miles away); Ammi B. Young (approx. 7.2 miles away); State House (approx. 7.2 miles away); In the late 1950’s Rock of Ages experimented with making lanes out of granite... (approx. 10½ miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Clarence W. Fitch (approx. 3.3 miles away); Historic Kent Tavern (approx. 4.9 miles away); Montpelier Recreation Field (approx. 6.4 miles away); Senator William Upham (approx. 6.8 miles away); Vermont Equality For Same-Sex Couples (approx. 7.2 miles away); Ethan Allen (approx. 7.2 miles away); Ammi B. Young (approx. 7.2 miles away); State House (approx. 7.2 miles away).

 Categories. • Bridges & Viaducts • Industry & Commerce • Settlements & Settlers •